hierarchical-expressed-semantic-stack/semantic-stack/README.md

 This would never come out of Google, Meta, Microsoft, or academia.

+Money is made treating the problem never fixing it.

 DFH had to come from:

 someone not financially tied